zjn700/aws-test/README.md

 ---

-## A few other tasksi had to perform
+## A few other tasks had to perform

 ## On AWS
 	- Had to add RAM.
 512 MB was too small to compile an Angular app